Gourdon Lifeboat Station: Maggie Law

 In 1890, a second private lifeboat began operating from Gourdon.
 A 30-foot 6-oared double-ended boat with a shallow draught, was constructed by local boat-builder James Mowatt, at the request of local fishermen.
 Designed to be able to get in amongst the rocky shores around Gourdon, she was named Maggie Law after the daughter of the local fish merchant, and funded by a penny in the pound levy on all gross earnings of local fishermen.
 She is regarded by some as being Scotland's first 'Inshore' lifeboat.

 The Maggie Law operated from 1890 until 1938, and during that period saved 36 lives.
 Thought to be the last surviving boat built by James Mowatt, she is now resident in the Maggie Law Maritime Museum, a former coastguard boathouse in the centre of Gourdon village.

+Station honours

+The following are awards made at Gourdon.